Nathaniel-Haines/cmdstanr-docker/README.md

 `docker pull nathanielhaines/cmdstanr`

 # Running the image
-Once the image is installed, you can open an R instance using the following command:
+Once the image is installed, you can open a bash terminal using the following command:

 `docker run -it nathanielhaines/cmdstanr`

 ## Testing the installation
-Running the image will start up a bash terminal.
-There, you can run the following example code to see `cmdstanr` in action:
+From the terminal, you can run the following example code to see `cmdstanr` in action:

 ```
 Rscript cmdstanr-example.R